laxmanbablani/dash_high_charts/README.md

 Dash HighCharts is a Dash component library.

-HighCharts wrapper for Plotly Dash
+HighCharts wrapper for Plotly Dash with ChartAPI and Javascript integration.
+---

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation